• Skip to primary navigation

 White baking dish with Strawberry Jello dessert with a small plate holding a serving in front of it on a table.

-Strawberry Jello Angel Food Cake Dessert
+Strawberry Angel Food Cake Recipe

-This light and fluffy no-bake strawberry cake recipe is a nostalgic dessert that my mom used to make when I was a kid!
-With store-bought angel food cake, Jello, Cool Whip and frozen strawberries, this easy dessert recipe is great for sharing with family or taking to a party.
+This light and fluffy no-bake strawberry angel food cake recipe is a nostalgic dessert that my mom used to make when I was a kid!
+With store-bought angel food cake, Jello, Cool Whip and frozen strawberries, this easy pink dessert recipe is great for sharing with family or taking to a party.

-4.49 from 82 votes
+4.53 from 98 votes

-Print Pin Rate Save Saved!
+Print Pin Rate Save

 Course: Dessert